Swanson-Hysell-Group/Fall_2023_Seminar/README.md

 Other possible papers to discuss:

 - Muttoni, G., & Kent, D. V. (2019).
 Jurassic monster polar shift confirmed by sequential paleopoles from Adria, promontory of Africa.
-Journal of Geophysical Research: Solid Earth, 124, 3288–3306. https://doi.org/10.1029/2018JB017199
+Journal of Geophysical Research: Solid Earth, 124, 3288–3306. https://doi.org/10.1029/2018JB017199 *one aspect of this paper is that they make the argument that: *We show with new data that the widely used paleomagnetic poles from the Morrison Formation of the Colorado Plateau are overprinted*